evnik/XcodeRN/Xcode12Beta3.md

 *   The linker now supports `@filename` response files.
 The contents of the file are substituted into the argument list in place of the file name.
 The linker is typically invoked through Clang, which already supports response files.
 To have the linker parse a response file instead of Clang, use `-Wl,@filename`.
 (54356464) (FB7037642)

 *   When the deployment target is iOS 14 or higher, the linker now converts Objective-C method lists into a new, smaller, read-only relative methods list in `__TEXT`.
-These binaries won’t work on older versions of iOS or iPadOS.
+These binaries won’t work on older versions of iOS.
 (56880461)

 *   The linker now reports a warning if you link with a dylib but don’t use any symbols from it.
 If you really mean to do this, you can either suppress all such warnings with `-Wl,-warn_unused_dylibs` or mark unused frameworks individually as needed, using `-needed_framework Foo` instead of `-framework Foo`.
 For example, in Other Linker Flags, add `-Wl,-needed_framework,Foo`.
 (60936600)